 One of my favorite parts of the tours was the opportunity to interact with the baby tigers and wolf pups.
 One question I’ve received a few times is “are these animals sedated?”
 The answer is no. Not at any time during my visit to the preserve did I feel the animals were being harmed.
 The cubs and pups were playful and loved chasing their stuffed animals.
 The preserve is beautiful, it’s clean, the animals seem very happy, and they were not caged as you would see at a zoo.

 During the tour we were also introduced to Ahren, the African Fish Eagle that was rescued from Tanzania, Ramses the Cheetah, Siberian and Bengal Tigers, Wolves, Gibbons, and Chimpanzees.
 Throughout the tour you are educated on each animal and what Myrtle Beach Safari is doing to help them.
 I was impressed at the relationship the trainers had with these animals.
 You could tell they spend an incredible amount of time with them.
 In fact, their entire lives are surrounded around the lives of the animals.
 They are all treated as family.
 Many of the animals are hand raised from the time they are very young which allows the trainers to build a strong bond with them.

 I really loved the story of Bubbles.
 You may have seen her on social media or even t.v.
 She’s quite famous!
 Bubbles was rescued by Doc Antle, the founder of Myrtle Beach Safari Tours, over 30 years ago!
 Her family were all killed by poachers and Doc has raised her since.
 This 5,000lb big baby has a funny and sweet personality.

-Your visit to Myrtle Beach Safari Tours helps support the work being done by the Rare Species Fund which provides funding to international wildlife conservation programs.
+Your visit to Myrtle Beach Safari Tour helps support the work being done by the Rare Species Fund which provides funding to international wildlife conservation programs.